Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

 Fig.\,\ref{fig:mumu-14TeV-combo} shows the projected upper limits on the branching fraction of the Higgs boson decaying to a pair of the mediator particles with masses ranging from 0.5\,GeV to 60\,GeV, and a wide range of decay lengths starting from 1\,cm at the 14\,TeV HL-LHC experiment with a luminosity of 3000\,fb$^{-1}$, when we apply the cuts on displaced muons outlined in Table\,\ref{tab:muon_cuts} along with the cuts on the various prompt particles coming from the production channel described in Table\,\ref{tab:prod-cuts}, combined into four sets discussed earlier.
 The results obtained from production channels of ggF, VBF, Vh-jet, and Vh-lep have been combined in this figure.
-In Fig.\,\ref{fig:eff-mumu-14TeV}, where we plot the variation of efficiency of the $D_{\mu}^{H}\geq1$ vtx set of cuts with $c\tau$, we observe that in going from a mediator of mass 0.5\,GeV to 50\,GeV, the most sensitive decay length shifts from 1\,cm to 0.5\,m.
-This is also reflected in the {\it top left} plot of Fig.\,\ref{fig:mumu-14TeV-combo}, where for a 0.5\,GeV mediator decaying to muons, the most sensitive limit achieved is Br($h\rightarrow\phi\phi$)$<9.9\times10^{-7}$ at 1\,cm decay length, whereas for the 50\,GeV mediator, it is Br($h\rightarrow\phi\phi$)$<6.4\times10^{-7}$ at $c\tau=$ 0.5\,m.
-With an increasing mass of the mediator, the range of decay lengths sensitive to the analysis also increases since they have lower boosts and hence, even for higher lifetimes, decay within the detector, unlike lighter particles whose probability to decay within the detector decreases much rapidly with increasing $c\tau$.
+In Fig.\,\ref{fig:mumu-14TeV-sv-combo}, we show similar limit grid plots with the isolation cut applied on $\Delta\phi_{\mu\mu,{\rm mom}}$ instead of the physical separation at the detector edge.
+We find that for lighter LLP masses, the $\Delta\phi_{\mu\mu,{\rm mom}}$ cut performs better than the latter, and for heavier mediators the limits from the two approaches are very close.
+Since we are demanding the displaced muons above some $p_T$ threshold, cases where the $\Delta\phi_{\mu\mu,{\rm mom}}$ is below some required threshold, however they are physically well separated due to bending in the magnetic field, do not occur.
+However, there are cases where the muon pair is isolated as per $\Delta\phi_{\mu\mu,{\rm mom}}$, but not physically separated due to the large displacement of the muons.
+In Fig.\,\ref{fig:eff-mumu-14TeV}, where we plot the variation of efficiency of the $D_\mu^H \geq 1$ vtx set of cuts with $c\tau$, we observe that in going from a mediator of mass 0.5\,GeV to 50\,GeV, the most sensitive decay length shifts from 1\,cm to 0.5\,m.
+This is also reflected in the top left plot of Fig.\,\ref{fig:mumu-14TeV-combo}, where for a 0.5\,GeV mediator decaying to muons, the most sensitive limit achieved is Br($h \to \phi \phi) <$ 1.1$\times 10^{-6}$ at $c \tau_\phi =$ 1\,cm decay, whereas, for $m_\phi =$ 50\,GeV, Br($h \to \phi \phi) <$ $6.4 \times 10^{-7}$ at $c \tau_\phi =$ 0.5\,m.
+With an increasing mediator mass, the range of decay lengths sensitive to the analysis also increases since they have lower boosts and, even for higher lifetimes, decay within the detector, unlike lighter particles whose probability to decay within the detector decreases much rapidly with increasing $c\tau$.